Robinpig/Note/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 #### create

-> Creates a new ThreadPoolExecutor with the given initial parameters.
+Creates a new ThreadPoolExecutor with the given initial parameters:

-> Params:
+1. corePoolSize – the number of threads to keep in the pool, even if they are idle, unless allowCoreThreadTimeOut is set

-> corePoolSize – the number of threads to keep in the pool, even if they are idle, unless allowCoreThreadTimeOut is set
+2. maximumPoolSize – the maximum number of threads to allow in the pool

-> maximumPoolSize – the maximum number of threads to allow in the pool
+3. keepAliveTime – when the number of threads is greater than the core, this is the maximum time that excess idle

-> keepAliveTime – when the number of threads is greater than the core, this is the maximum time that excess idle threads will wait for new tasks before terminating.
+   threads will wait for new tasks before terminating.

-> unit – the time unit for the keepAliveTime argument
+4. unit – the time unit for the keepAliveTime argument

-> workQueue – the queue to use for holding tasks before they are executed.
+5. workQueue – the queue to use for holding tasks before they are executed.
 This queue will hold only the Runnable tasks submitted by the execute method.

-> threadFactory – the factory to use when the executor creates a new thread
+6. threadFactory – the factory to use when the executor creates a new thread

-> handler – the handler to use when execution is blocked because the thread bounds and queue capacities are reached
+7. handler – the handler to use when execution is blocked because the thread bounds and queue capacities are reached

 ```java
 public ThreadPoolExecutor(int corePoolSize,